augupta/SQL-SERVER/README.md

 Shared lock: when two users are trying to read the data from same table at same time, they will get the shared lock.
 It is shareable to other user.
 Exclusive lock: when two users are trying to modify, alter or update the data in a table.
 The command of user gets commited first who process first and the command of the second user will go in processing.
 It will process after the first ones's.

-# VIEW- Virtual table, doesnt store the data, simplest the complex queries, enhances the security, encourage the reusability, data abstraction
+# VIEW- Virtual table, doesnt store the data, simplest the complex queries, enhances the security, encourage the reusability, data abstraction, can only save the SELECT command
 CREATE VIEW view_name AS SELECT .......
 FROM table_name AS t JOIN table1_name AS t1 ON ...=...;
 ALTER VIEW view_name AS SELECT .......
 FROM table_name AS t JOIN table1_name AS t1 ON ...=...;
 DROP VIEW view_name;

 # SQL FUNCTIONS : can simplify the queries and make the codes modular and reusable.
+Can save the SELECT command and can access the parameter.
 # Scalar Function: returns a single value in a result set.
 # Table valued Functions: when user is running a query and in the result set if the whole table is getting retrieved then we will call it as table valued function.